Enhancing Remote Sensing Vision-Language Models for Zero-Shot Scene Classification: Introduction

 Remote Sensing (RS) imagery has become an effective tool for monitoring the surface of the Earth.
 It has given rise to several applications, ranging from environmental monitoring ~\cite{chen2023land, yuan2020deep}, to precision agriculture~\cite{ maes2019perspectives,phang2023satellite}, as well as emergency disaster response ~\cite{xia2023deep,streamlined2024fast}.
 All of these tasks require precise and quick scene classification to extract useful insights from highly complex visual data.

-Linking images with text descriptions has been demonstrated to be an effective approach for learning granular visual representations~\cite{sariyildiz2020learning, joulin2016learning}.
+Linking images with text descriptions has been an effective approach for learning granular visual representations~\cite{sariyildiz2020learning, joulin2016learning}.
 While this idea seemed powerful, pioneering works in the field of RS~\cite{abdullah2020textrs, rahhal2020deep} were limited by computational budgets and the quantity of available RS data, both of which have been significant bottlenecks for generalization and robustness capabilities~\cite{liu2024remoteclip}.
 More recently, Vision-Language Models (VLMs) like CLIP \cite{pmlr-v139-radford21a} have overcome these limitations by leveraging a new pretraining paradigm that uses large-scale image-text pair datasets for unsupervised contrastive learning.
 These models have demonstrated high capability for numerous downstream tasks, including efficient zero-shot image classification by prompting arbitrary candidate class descriptions, e.g., \texttt{"a satellite photo of a [class]."}, sometimes even surpassing supervised competitors~\cite{pmlr-v139-radford21a}.
 Inspired by these promising results, the RS community has worked on developing large image-text RS datasets ~\cite{zhang2023rs5m,pang2024h2rsvlm,wang2024skyscript,Muhtar2024lhrs} leading to rapid progress in zero-shot scene classification benchmarks~\cite{10506064}.

 In remote sensing scene classification, both the large size of the images and the need for granular information pose challenges.
 To make high-resolution inference tractable, it is common practice to divide the images into smaller patches and generate predictions for each patch individually; this is known as \textit{inductive} inference.
 Another paradigm known as \textit{transductive} inference~\cite{788640, joachims1999transductive}, has shown that jointly considering multiple instances at prediction time can improve the prediction accuracy by accounting for the statistical distribution of instances in the embedding space~\cite{martin2024transductive, zanella2024boosting}.
 Despite its large potential, \textit{transductive} inference has been largely overlooked in RS within the context of VLMs.
 We aim to address this gap by introducing an efficient transductive method that operates exclusively within the embedding space, i.e., in a black box setup after feature extraction.